Ziga-K/Project1_Moneyball-FIFA-ZigaKolar-/README.md

 ## Use visuals methods to answer 3 questions:

-1. most preferred player foot
+1. most preferred player foot:

 Most players are right footed - unsuprising, since right limbs is the preferred in humans by nature.

-2. Comparing wage and age of player
+2. Comparing wage and age of player:

 We see best paid players are between 19-24 years of age.
 However a suprising spike between 27-28, though very small.

-3. Highest paid by country
+3. Highest paid by country:

 Amongst most highly paid players come from England, Germany, Spain, France and Brasil.